andrewheiss/tidytext-pos-arabic/README.md

 mini data frame, though.

-The [**stopwords** package](https://github.com/davnn/stopwords) also has a much of common Arabic words, accessible through `stopwords::stopwords(language = "ar", source = "misc"))`, but it’s not as long of a list as `arabicStemR::removeStopWords()`, and it includes important Qur’anic words like يوم (day).
+The [**stopwords** package](https://github.com/davnn/stopwords) also has a bunch of common Arabic words, accessible through `stopwords::stopwords(language = "ar", source = "misc"))`, but it’s not as long of a list as `arabicStemR::removeStopWords()`, and it includes important Qur’anic words like يوم (day).
 So we’ll just use the